666hwll/rpi4-conf/README.md

 this config provides a overclocked pi, more allocated vram

-and a powerbutton using gpio-shutdown on gpio3
+and a powerbutton using gpio-shutdown on gpio3 the fan uses the second 5V Pin in the first row and the ground pin next to it --> always on, as long as there is power
 ![Gpio-Header](IMG_0725.png)
 ![and where it's placed](IMG_0726.png)